 Why study Honours Bachelor of Interior Design at Georgian?

-Experiential learning gives students the skills, networks and competitive edge they need as they enter the industry.
-A 14-week co-op is a mandatory component of the program in the summer between third and fourth years.
-Our Co-operative Education and Career Success department assists students in obtaining co-op positions.
+Practical, hands-on learning gives you the skills, networks and competitive edge needed to succeed in the industry.
+A 14-week co-op is included the program between your third and fourth years.

 There are numerous avenues to pursue for productive and creative interior design careers.
 These pathways include corporate/office design, residential and condominium design, hospitality design, retail design, exhibition design, health care design, civic design, and historic preservation.
 Many graduates enter directly into positions within established interior design and architectural firms.
 Career opportunities also include interior design positions in government, facilities space planning, and real estate development.